matthewaubert/matthewaubert/README.md

 - 👋 Hi, I’m Matthew Aubert
-- 👀 I’m interested in: full stack web development.
+- 👀 I’m interested in: full stack web development
-- 🌱 I’m currently learning: JavaScript and object oriented programming.
+- 🌱 I’m currently learning: React
 - 💞️ I’m looking to collaborate on: not sure yet!
 - 📫 How to reach me: matthewraubert@gmail.com